 Leopard population of Sri Lanka

 The estimated number of leopards currently inhabiting Sri Lanka is 600 or 700 individuals.
 But estimates vary between 500 and 900 individuals (or even between 200 and 2000).
 The number of at least 600 animals was estimated by the University of Peradeniya.
-Additionally, there are about 60 or 70 Sri Lanka leopards in captivity in zoos around the world.
+Additionally, there are about 60 or 70 Sri Lanka leopards held in captivity in zoos around the world.
 Most of them belong to the European Endangered Species breeding program, which is managed by the Zoo in Cerza in Normandy, France.

 Habitats of leopards in Sri Lanka

 Due to their flexibility concerning prey, Sri Lanka leopards inhabit both dense forests and srubland savannas.
 They are also found in montane rain forests in the central highlands (Horton plains) and tropical lowland rain forests (Sinharaja).
-This means, leopards occur in all three major climate and vegetation zones of the island: The highest numbers of Sri Lanka leopards live in the dry zone, where almost all wildlife parks are situated.
+This means, leopards occur in all three major climate and vegetation zones of the island: The highest numbers of Sri Lanka leopards can be found in the dry zone, where almost all wildlife parks are situated.
 This is the area of tropical mixed dry-zone forests and semi-arid scrub jungles in the north and east (Wilpattu and Yala).
 The reason for higher numbers of leopards in dry zone areas may simply be that they are less densely populated by humans and offer a higher density of prey.
 Sri Lanka’s vegetation zone with the second largest leopard population is the hillcountry, where most of these big cats live outside national parks, since there is only one wildlife park in the highlands, namely Horton Plains.
-Due to the increasingly large population of Sambar Deer in Horton Plains National Park, the number of leopards has risen in this area, although leopards are rarely seen be visitors, as the animals live hidden in the dense forests of Horton Plains.
+Due to the increasingly large population of Sambar deer in Horton Plains National Park, the number of leopards has risen in this area, although leopards are rarely seen be visitors, as the animals live hidden in the dense forests of Horton Plains.
 The very few leopards occuring in Sri Lanka’s wet zone inhabit only the Sinharaja rain forest reserve and immediate surroundings.
 They are almost never sighted by hikers in the Sinharaja sanctuary.

 First of all, Sri Lanka’s two largest national parks, Wilpattu and Yala, are famous for their leopard populations.
 The density is 0,179 individuals per square kilometres in Yala Block 1.
 Both Wilpattu and Yala are considered to be the areas of highest density of leopards in the entire world.
 Accordingly, both national parks offer better chances to spot them than any other region in Asia.
 However, chances to sight leopards on safaris in some parts of Africa are much better than in Sri Lanka, simply due to the natural setting and vegetation pattern: open grassland offers less hiding opportunities for the shy big cats.

-The extent of occurrence (EOO) of the Sri Lanka Leopard is estimated at 55% of the country’s land coverage.
+The extent of occurrence (EOO) of the Sri Lanka Llopard is estimated at 55% of the country’s land coverage.
 The area of occupancy (AOO) where reproductive adult leopards have been verified is 11,000 square kilometres, which corresponds to 17% of Sri Lanka’s land coverage.
 Depending on the density of prey, a single Sri Lanka leopard may claim a territory of about 50 square kilometers.
 The prey biomass available to leopards should be at least 7,000 kg/km².

 Prey of leopards in Sri Lanka

-Due to the lack of tigers and lions on the island, leopard are Sri Lanka’s top predator, although they could be killed by crocodiles with only one bite or could be fatally hurt by the claws of sloth bears or by snake bites.
+Due to the lack of tigers and lions on the island, leopard are Sri Lanka’s top predator, although they could be killed by crocodiles with only one bite or fatally hurt by the claws of sloth bears or by snake bites.

-Like lions, leopards prefer areas of high prey vulnerability to high prey density, because they need thick vegetation such as wood or high grass for sufficient concealment.
+Like lions, leopards prefer areas of high prey vulnerability to those of high prey density, because they need thick vegetation such as wood or high grass for sufficient concealment.
 They require at least 20 cm of cover for hiding and stalking.
 Leopards are primarily nocturnal, they are also active during dawn and dusk and occasionally hunt during daytime hours.
 Leopards stalk and ambush their prey and dispatch it with a single bite to the throat.
 A killed animal can be left for many hours, usually until nighttime, before the leopard will return for feeding.
 Mothers share their prey with their cubs, as long as they live together.

-There is still an ongoing debate, whether Sri Lankan Leopards are more social than other leopard subspecies.
+There is still an ongoing debate, whether Sri Lankan leopards are more social than other leopard subspecies.
 Normally, leopards are solitary individuals, with the exception of mating pairs and females with their young.
 Both sexes occupy territories, although those of males can overlap the smaller territories of several females.
 Sometimes male territories are overlapping with those of other males, too.

-Since Sri Lanka Leopards are the top predators on the island, they don't tend to protect their prey.
+Since Sri Lanka leopards are the top predators on the island, they don't tend to protect their prey.
 Feeding in undisturbed areas is very common leopard behaviour in all other Old World regions, where tigers of lions occur side by side with leopards.
 In contrast, Sri Lanka Leopards don’t take their prey up into a tree.

 Though adult females rarely reveal themselves in daylight, male leopards seem to be more readily observed in Sri Lanka than anywhere else.
 This may be due to the lack of superceding big cat species, too.
 Usually Sri Lanka leopards stay calm when sighted by humans who remain silent.
 A fluckering tail would indicate nervousness.
-That Sri Lanka Leopards are more trusty of humans, may be a nature lover’s pleasure.
+That Sri Lanka leopards are more trusty of humans, may be a nature lover’s pleasure.
 But it has a downside, it makes the magnificent animal more vulnerable for poachers.

 Contrasting to Amur Leopards (Panthera pardus orientalis) living in the coolest climate zone inhabited by leopards (winter is the breeding season in Sibiria), there seems to be no specific mating season for Sri Lanka leopards, although there could be a peak season in dry zone habitats between April and June.
 Their Indian relatives (Panthera pardus fusca) have no specific breeding season.
 African leopards also breed year-round but with a peak in the rainy season.

 When mating, male and female stay together several days.
 The female usually remains in heat for a week.
 Of course, only females without cubs are mating.
 The estrous cycle lasts about one and a half months.
 The gestation period is three or three and a half months.
-The litter usually consists of 2 cubs, 3 cubs at once are very rare in Sri Lanka.
+The litter usually consists of 2 cubs, whereas 3 cubs at once are very rare in Sri Lanka.
 Three months after being born, the cubs start joining their mother in hunts.
 The young continue to live with their mother for one and a half or two years.
 The Sri Lanka leopard reaches maturity after about two or two and a half years.
 Life-expectancy is between 12 and 15 years in the wilderness, up to 22 years in zoos.

 The leopard species (Panthera pardus) in general is listed as “near threatened”.
 But the Sri Lanka subspecies (P.p. kotiya), which could not be reproduced by other leopard populations, is threatened and classified as “endangered” by the International Union for Conservation of Nature (IUCN).

 Over the 20th century, Sri Lanka’s leopard population may have declined by up to 75 percent, with highest losses under British rule.
 Although Sri Lanka has been more effectively engaged in wildlife conservation than most other Asian nations in recent decades, there are at least six reasons for a possible further decline of Sri Lanka’s leopard population.
 1. Currently, the survival of the Sri Lanka leopard is mainly threatened due to poaching for illegal trade via India, as the cat’s beautiful striking pelt makes it an attractive target for poachers to sell it on the black market, where it can fetch thousands of US Dollars.
 2. In traditional Chinese medicine leopard bones became a surrogate for even rarer and more expensive tiger bones.
 3. The destruction of the native habitat has not yet come to an end outside national parks.
 4. The use of pesticides effects leopards at the upper end of the food chain.
-5. The human-leopard conflict in Sri Lanka is not as serious as in neighbouring India, but two fatal incidents of leopard attacks on humans occured in recent years in Sri Lanka after many decades without such casuakties.
+5. The human-leopard conflict in Sri Lanka is not as serious as in neighbouring India, but two fatal incidents of leopard attacks on humans occured in recent years in Sri Lanka after many decades without such casualties.
 Every man-eater must be killed to avoid future attacks.
-Dogs of estates were killed more often, which sometimes results in illegal hunting of leopards near plantation areas.
+Dogs of estates were killed more frequently, which sometimes results in illegal hunting of leopards near plantation areas.
 6. Legal forms of wildlife tourism do not threaten leopards directly, but may be affecting the animals’ breeding behaviour and success rate.
 On the other hand, the popularity of leopard safaris in Sri Lanka is an additional motivation for administrations and locals to be engaged in protecting the habitats of Sri Lanka Leopards.